 April/May.
 John Constable completes his painting The Hay Wain.

 May, 5.
-The Guardian newspaper is founded as The Manchester Guardian.
+The Manchester Guardian newspaper is launched (renamed The Guardian in 1959).

 May, 28.
 The national census is the first to measure age distribution.
 It reveals that almost half of the population is under twenty years old.